Wild JourneysWild JourneysWild Journeys

 The camp offers a personalized wildlife experience through the provision of high quality guiding services and new custom made boats.
 Activities on offer are half or full day Mokoro Trips with Game Walks, Island Camping and Sunset Motorboat Cruises.

-After breakfast you are take a charter flight to Chobe.
+After breakfast you are take a charter flight to the.

-Spend the next two nights at Chobe Safari Lodge.
+Spend the next two nights at the Safari Lodge.

-Exploring Chobe National Park with a morning game drives and a sunset river cruise (3 activities)
+Exploring the National Park with a morning game drives and a sunset river cruise (3 activities)

 Day 12: VICTORIA FALLS (ZAMBIA) (B)